JRodDynamite/jira-attachments-download/README.md

 # JIRA Attachment Downloader

 Does as the name suggests.
+That's it.

 ## Requirements